hinikato/.vim/README.md

             F5
         </td>
         <td>
-            Run the python, php or dart with current file as argument.
+            Run the python, php, node or dart with current file as argument.
         </td>
         <td>
             Insert, Normal, Command-line